-• Undertake a comprehensive review of all medical vacancies to ensure required resourcing need is fully recognised
+- Undertake a comprehensive review of all medical vacancies to ensure required resourcing need is fully recognised - Ongoing participation in the All Wales BAPIO Campaigns in 2019 and beyond - Enhance the use of social media i.e. Facebook, Twitter, LinkedIn for ABMU job fairs and open days - Develop a proposal to establish a Junior Doctor Welfare Officer to aid recruitment and retention - Enhance the attractiveness of posts by developing posts at junior and middle grade that offer a mix of service and research/QI/education - Enhancement of the induction/cultural induction to Wales and the Health Board for overseas doctors - Development of a Locum Bank, with advertising to promote the Health Board and encourage doctors to work as locums

-- Ongoing participation in the All Wales BAPIO Campaigns in 2019 and beyond - Enhance the use of social media i.e. Facebook, Twitter, LinkedIn for ABMU job fairs and open days - Develop a proposal to establish a Junior Doctor Welfare Officer to aid recruitment and retention - Enhance the attractiveness of posts by developing posts at junior and middle grade that offer a mix of service and research/QI/education - Enhancement of the induction/cultural induction to Wales and the Health Board for overseas doctors - Development of a Locum Bank, with advertising to promote the Health Board and encourage doctors to work as locums - Offer a good experience for all staff and a robust induction, pastoral and mentorship support to introduce the new doctors into the NHS and culturally into a new life in Wales - Explore the establishment of F3 posts which blend working and experience/areas of special interest - The development of the GP fellowship scheme and a recruitment campaign have resulted in some success in attracting and recruiting additional GPs. - The Practice Support Team has seen success in recruiting experienced GPs to support the Managed Practice and struggling independent practices.
-Further leadership and training opportunities are to be developed in 19/20 in order to continue to attract experienced GPs to enrich our primary care workforce. - Consider a GP retainer scheme to help keep GPs in practice past retirement age.
-This could include mentorship and teaching roles in line with clinical commitments to ensure we utilise their knowledge and skill. - Develop exchange programmes with different countries - Explore further overseas initiatives in addition to BAPIO with other Indian postgraduate academies - Optimise our relationship with the BMJ to enhance our position in the market and consider flexible recruitment packages - Continue to work with MEDACS and other suppliers to support the recruitment of doctors to substantive vacancies
+- Offer a good experience for all staff and a robust induction, pastoral and mentorship support to introduce the new doctors into the NHS and culturally into a new life in Wales - Explore the establishment of F3 posts which blend working and experience/areas of special interest - The development of the GP fellowship scheme and a recruitment campaign have resulted in some success in attracting and recruiting additional GPs. - Develop exchange programmes with different countries - Explore further overseas initiatives in addition to BAPIO with other Indian postgraduate academies - Optimise our relationship with the BMJ to enhance our position in the market and consider flexible recruitment packages - Continue to work with MEDACS and other suppliers to support the recruitment of doctors to substantive vacancies - CHECK SLIDE!!!!!
+NOT ALL HERE??
+SHA